Aptitudes are natural abilities

 What are your natural aptitudes?

 Testing will help in choosing work that fits you

 With extensive research over 80 years, the Johnson O’Connor Research Foundation has been able to isolate many aptitudes, and the various tests that you take at our laboratories are for the most part measures of these aptitudes.

 The primary purpose of taking aptitude tests is to find areas in which you have ability.
 It has been our experience that people tend to be more satisfied and successful in occupations that challenge their aptitudes and do not demand aptitudes that they lack.

 Our aptitude testing program assists you in discovering the course of study and the type of work that will fit your aptitude pattern; it will help you to understand why certain courses of study and occupations are likely to be more satisfying or rewarding than others.
 As Johnson O’Connor put it many years ago:

-Former examinees relate how aptitude testing helped them make career transitions on the personal stories page.
+Former examinees relate how aptitude testing helped them make career transitions.
+Read about their experiences on our personal stories page.

 As you explore this website, you will learn more about what aptitudes are and how they can help you plan for a satisfying and successful career.
 Our brochure [pdf] also has information about the testing program.